strive-messaging/FullStackExercise/README.md

 }
 ```

 Please put some form inputs in a box in the provided order and in the specified sizes.
-For any vagaries in instructions
+For any vagaries in instructions, please document whatever is under-specified then make your own best judgment.
+We're excited to hear what decisions you made and why.

+Use of tailwind-based styles is preferred.

 ### Questions